jonatas/ideia.me/_posts/2024-02-05-semantic-fields-of-mind.md

 ---
 layout: post
 title: Semantic fields of the mind
-tags: [semantic fields]
+categories: ['semantic fields', 'think']
 ---

 Thursday night, I arrived from Athens and past weekend I had the most insightful update in my mindset until now.
 I'll refer here as semantic fields.

-The main idea of semantic fields rules important aspects of our brain, and mixed with a group of words that can floats to different directions but still share the same space.
+The main idea of semantic fields rules important aspects of our brain, and mixed with a group of words floating on a multi-dimensional space.
 Our beliefs are clustered by some key aspect of the communication, given understanding of what each word means on a context.

 Let's dive into some practical examples.
 What cold means?
 If you ask it for a